Filmmaker Tan Wei Keong and writer Alfian Sa’at in conversation

 Alfian: I think so.
 One of the most difficult things in writing dialogue is finding a character’s voice, trying to ensure your characters are not speaking merely as different versions of you.
 I will definitely have my own speech patterns expressed in certain things like “You know?”, “Right?”, those kinds of telltale words.
 One way to avoid ventriloquising through characters is to really let the characters walk around in your head for a while.
 Let them take shape, so up here becomes a kind of hotel for them to live in, for them to slowly materialise and then once you can envision them the voice follows.

 Wei Keong: How do you decide when a character is ready?

 Alfian: When I write plays or short stories I would start from a character profile.
 Sometimes when you write a script and your characters are just called A and B you will come up with very generic lines but when you think very deeply about why your character has a certain name, who gave your character this name, what’s the symbolism of that name, what’s the surname, etc…

 Wei Keong: I write dialogue almost the same way as Alfian.
 I try to let the character develop more in my head.
 If I can believe that the presence of this character, what he or she does, then I will start to write it down and like Alfian, I’m quite against giving the characters names before I know what the character’s personality is like.
 So I would use very generic names like Mother, Son, A, B, before giving them more specific names like Ah Huat or…because if the first step of shaping a character is to give it a specific name you are giving it a personality even without knowing what he or she is going to be like, so I would go towards that development.

 The Great Escape, along with with other short films by Southeast Asian filmmakers, is available to rent on the Objectifs Film Library.
-More titles will be able to view at Objectifs’ premises (after we reopen, depending on the Covid-19 situation).
+More titles will be able to view at Objectifs’ premises at a later date (contingent on the Covid-19 situation).